 So you know, there was a lot of walking and distractions.

 First distraction: The chocolate shop of Alain Ducasse…

-Second distraction: We soon came upon a boulangerie with a crowd and got in line.
+Second distraction: I came upon a boulangerie with a crowd and got in line.
 Travel Tip: In Paris, you always want to buy sandwiches from a boulangerie with a long line.
 Trust the locals.

-The longer we sat, the more we ate… and well, this is all the chocolate I brought home for Christophe.
+I sat in the park, ate my sandwich and, well, the longer I sat… this is all the chocolate I brought home for Christophe.
 So sad.

 I could say the pigeons got to it, but who are we kidding.
 Simplement irresistible.

 I swept the crumbs off my lap and was reinvigorated by my sugar rush to search of the art supply store.
 After plenty of twists and turns, I found it.
 I scored a new set of paints that will be used on Paris Letters of the future over at my Etsy shop.

 Once I procured my paints and most of the chocolate was gone, I was DONE.
 WALKING.
 As I walked to around the labyrinth that is the Bastille Métro station, I realized a little too late that I was on the wrong platform on the wrong line.
 The train was coming.
 I shrugged and hopped on.
 I made it home in the end, albeit somewhat circuitously, but at least the journey gave my feet a rest.

 I’ve always been so stressed about being lost in Paris, about getting on the wrong train, but today both things happened and I ended up with chocolate and watercolors.
 It made me feel brave.
 I highly recommend the art of getting lost.
 Who knows where it will lead.